-By October of each year, the Rinker Center for Study Away and International Education publishes a list of approved Furman study away programs and directors for the upcoming May Experience, Summer, and Semester terms.
-Study Away Program Directors typically hold program-specific information sessions in the fall.
-Email the specific program contact for details or check the Study Away website for dates of sessions and full academic-year offerings .
+By October of each year, the Rinker Center for Study Away and International Education publishes a list of approved Furman study away programs and directors for the upcoming May Experience and the next academic year.
+Faculty directors and coordinators typically hold information sessions in the fall.
+Email the specific program contact for details or check the Study Away website for information.

-Late September/Early October: MayX, Summer, & Semester programs announced

-Late October/Early November: Deadline to apply for MayX/Summer Programs & Scholarships

-Mid-January: Deadline to apply for Fall and Spring programs & Scholarships
+October: MayX, Summer, and Semester programs announced for the following year Early November: Deadline to apply for MayX and Summer Programs Mid-January: Deadline to apply for Fall and Spring programs